leighrobertson512/blog/content/code_em_winter_2018.md

 ## Practice!

 If you do not have access to Python at home, you can download it free from [python.org](https://www.python.org/), or in an internet browser via [PythonAnywhere.com](https://www.pythonanywhere.com/).
-For either options, you can follow instructions for helping you set up your environment [here](http://www.allendowney.com/wp/books/think-python-2e/).
+For either options, you can follow instructions on help setting up your environment to practice at home [here](http://www.allendowney.com/wp/books/think-python-2e/).

 ### Project Updates